Consonant harmony: In other languages

 Various Austronesian languages have consonant harmony among the liquid consonants, with /[r]/ assimilating at a distance to /[l]/ or vice versa.

-Guaraní shows nasal harmony, and certain affixes have alternative forms according to whether the root includes a nasal (vowel or consonant) or not.
-For example, the reflexive prefix is realized as oral je- before an oral stem like juka "kill", but as nasal ñe- before a nasal stem like nupã "hit".
-The ã makes the stem nasal.

 Some Finnish-speakers find it hard to pronounce both 'b' and 'p' in loanwords (pubi, pub) and so they voice (bubi) or devoice (pupi) the entire word.
 It should, however, be noted that the distinction between the consonants is not native to Finnish.
 Native Finnish words do not use //b//.

 In the Ngeté-Herdé language of Cameroon, voicing of word-medial obstruents is strongly influenced by voicing of the word-initial consonant.
 Generally, all obstruents in a word are either voiced or voiceless.